Judy Parfitt

 Judy Catherine Claire Parfitt (born 7 November 1935) is an English theatre, film, and television actress.
 She made her film debut in the 1950s, followed by a supporting role in the BBC television serial David Copperfield (1966).
 She also appeared as Queen Gertrude in Tony Richardson's 1969 film adaptation of Hamlet.

-More notable credits include: Mildred Layton in the 1984 ITV television series The Jewel in the Crown, for which she received her first BAFTA award nomination; Lady Catherine de Bourgh in the 1980 television serial version of Pride and Prejudice; Vera Donovan in the 1995 film adaptation of Stephen King's Dolores Claiborne; and as Maria Thins in the 2003 film Girl with a Pearl Earring, for which she earned another BAFTA award nomination for Best Supporting Actress.
-She has been a cast member on the drama series Call the Midwife, playing Sister Monica Joan, since the show's launch in 2012.
+More notable credits include: Mildred Layton in the 1984 ITV television series The Jewel in the Crown, for which she received her first BAFTA award nomination; Lady Catherine de Bourgh in the 1980 television serial version of Pride and Prejudice; Vera Donovan in the 1995 film adaptation of Stephen King's Dolores Claiborne; and as Maria Thins in the 2003 film Girl with a Pearl Earring, for which she earned another BAFTA award nomination for Best Supporting Actress; and as Sister Monica Joan in the BBC drama series Call the Midwife, (2012-2026).

 Early life

 Parfitt was born in Sheffield, South Yorkshire in 1935 to Catherine Josephine (née Caulton) and Lawrence Hamilton Parfitt.
 As a teenager, she attended Notre Dame High School for Girls and later trained at the Royal Academy of Dramatic Art, graduating in 1953.